timroster/multi-tenancy-documentation/documentation/k8s/3-ci-cd/README_cd.md

 | tenant  | `tenant`  | Text |

-You may need to correct the Git CD Trigger:
+Select the `Trigger` tab.
+You may need to correct the Git CD Trigger if it shows a hazard symbol:

 ![Git CD Trigger error](/documentation/images/cicd-k8s/44-gitCdTriggerError.png)